meeshkan/DefinitelyMocked/README.md

 ## Contributing

 Thanks for wanting to contribute!
 We'll soon have a contributing page detaling how you can get involved.
-Meanwhile, feel free to star this repository, [open issues](https://github.com/unmock/DefinitelyMocked/issues) and ask for more features and support.
+Meanwhile, feel free to star this repository, [open issues](https://github.com/meeshkan/DefinitelyMocked/issues) and ask for more features and support.

-Please note that this repository is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this repository is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating, you agree to abide by its terms.